kalpeshchilka/selenium-IAnnotationTransformer-automation/README.md

 # Selenium-IAnnotationTransformer-Automation
-Using Selenium, IAnnotationTransformer, TestNG, and POM created a Data-driven framework, which also generates Extent Report of Test Results.
+Using Selenium, IAnnotationTransformer, TestNG, and POM created a Data-driven framework.
+Also generates Extent Report of Test Results.

 ## Find the below-detailed points about the tools/technology used in this project:
 * Language: Java